A book about male fertility challenges

-Before I get any credit for coming up with the catchy title, let me tell you that this is the title of a new book written by Greg Wolfe – who underwent the challenges of fertility treatment with his wife.
-In contrast to the many available books that are written from a woman’s point of view, this has the interesting vantage point of seeing infertility from a male perspective.
+There – do I have your attention?
+Before I get any credit for coming up with the catchy title, let me tell you that this is the title of a new book by Greg Wolfe.
+He underwent the challenges of fertility treatment with his wife.
+This book has the interesting vantage point of seeing male fertility challenges.
 Although you may not think of infertility (and its treatment) as funny, this author is able to blend important information with personal anecdotes and deliver it in a guy-friendly and very readable style.

 A recent description:

 “Marc Sedaka stood by while he and his wife endured endless rounds of drug therapies, sixteen artificial inseminations, ten in-vitro fertilizations, three miscarriages, and, finally, a gestational surrogate (“womb for rent”) who carried their twin girls to term.
-He was as supportive and loving as he could be, but he really wished he’d had a book like “What He Can Expect When She’s Not Expecting” during the process.
-Most books about dealing with infertility are geared toward women, leaving the man to his own devices when it comes to comfort and encouragement (never a good idea).”
+He was as supportive and loving as he could be.
+But he really wished he’d had a book like “What He Can Expect When She’s Not Expecting” during the process.
+Most books about dealing with infertility are for women, leaving the man to his own devices when it comes to comfort and encouragement (never a good idea).”